 Here is another method to reset Windows 7 password with Command Prompt.
-For this method, you will need a Windows 7 install disk.
+For this method, you will need a Windows 7 installation disk.
 If this did not come with your PC, then you will need to purchase this.
-You can either create your own install disk by using a USB drive and then turning it into an install disk or alternatively, you can purchase one from online.
+You can either create your own installation disk by using a USB drive and then turning it into an install disk or alternatively, you can purchase one from online.
 For full instructions on how to create your own install disk, you will need to check online.
 If you have a reset disk, then complete these instructions.

 Insert the Windows 7 install drive and restart your PC.
 You should see a Windows 7 installation screen.

 Click Next on the screen and choose "Repair your computer".

 Wait until your Windows 7 has been found and note down the location of the disk.

 From the System recovery options, choose Command Prompt.

 Copy the following command and then press enter:

 If your Windows 7 install location was different, then change the letter "d" with the correct one, for example, "c".

 Again, you may need to change the letter d with the other letter for your install location.